snowplow-archive/snowplow.github.com/_posts/2015-01-24-snowplow-java-tracker-0.7.0-released.md

 You can find the updated [Android and Java Tracker usage manual] [android-java-manual] on our wiki.
 There are no material API changes.

-You can find the full release notes on GitHub as follows:

-* [Snowplow Java Tracker v0.7.0 release] [java-tracker-release]
+You can find the full release notes on GitHub as [Snowplow Java Tracker v0.7.0 release] [java-tracker-release].

 <h2><a name="help">6.
 Getting help</a></h2>

-The Java Tracker is still a young project; please do share any user feedback, feature requests or possible bugs.
+The Java Tracker is still an immature project and we will be working hard with the community to improve it over the coming weeks and months; in the meantime, do please share any user feedback, feature requests or possible bugs.

 Feel free to [get in touch][talk-to-us] or raise an issue [Java Tracker issues] [java-issues] on GitHub!